BensThoughts/zero-rabbit/README.md

 Technically a url string or connection object is the only required parameter of a conf object.

-**Note:** You MUST declare a channel for all queues, exchanges, and bindings...This is actually a benefit as you will see (It allows you to consume off of multiple queues at the same time).
+**Note:** You MUST declare a channel for all queues, exchanges, and bindings...This is actually a benefit as you will see (It allows you to safely consume off of multiple queues at the same time).

 **IMPORTANT:** channels are created idempotently and automatically within all function calls and config object declarations, with the *exception* of rabbit.ack(*...*), rabbit.ackAll(*...*), rabbit.nack(*...*), rabbit.nackAll(*...*), rabbit.closeChannel(*...*), and rabbit.cancelChannel(*...*).
 This means that if you misspell a channel name somewhere later on in your code it will result in the creation of a new channel as well as possibly unexpected behavior.